mayankpathak10299/mayankpathak10299/README.md

  <!--<img align="right" height="300" width="420" src="https://cdn.dribbble.com/users/1787323/screenshots/7123758/media/5c2b6b54ae3d5eabd56679e63ed83eaa.png">-->
  <img align="right" height="410" width="300" src="image.png">

-- Hii visitor 😊 Mayank here, I am focusing on:

-- Building myself strong in **Web Development, Mobile App Development, and some coding stuffs**
+- Hii visitor 😊 Mayank here, I am focusing on building myself strong in **Web Development, Mobile App Development, and some coding stuffs**

 - My Portfolio **<a href ="https://webmvp.netlify.app">Click Here</a>**

 - Show some ❤️ by giving ⭐ to **my repositories and you can also fork them and make your contribution!**

-- Learning all about **Open Source**

-- I love to contribute to **open source projects 💡**
+- Learning all about **Open Source** and I love to contribute to **open source projects 💡**

+- Ask me anything related to my skills.

 ## **About Me😎**
 **App Developer • Web Developer • Graphic Designer**